State Department Official Who Testified in Impeachment Probe Promoted

-A long-time State Department official who testified in the House impeachment hearings is being promoted, evidence that President Trump is not blocking the career advancements of those who testified during the hearings, despite accusations from the left.
+A long-time State Department official who testified in the House impeachment hearings was recently promoted, evidence that President Trump is not blocking the career advancements of those who testified during the hearings, despite accusations from the left.

 Trump signed off on promotions for a batch of senior U.S. diplomats including the official, George Kent, despite Kent being a key witness in the impeachment hearings held by House Democrats, according to a recent report in Foreign Policy.